 - Three reference forms must be submitted.
 The individual score on each category must be no higher than a 2.0.
-These may not be completed by a personal friend, or relative.
-The reference forms will not be accepted if hand delivered.
-Reference forms should be mailed or faxed from the person providing the reference to the Health Sciences office.
-Obtain forms from the Health Sciences office.
-If the student has attended the MACC Associate Degree Nursing program within the last two years, one of the reference forms must be obtained from the Dean of Health Sciences.
+These may not be completed by a personal friend or relative.
+If the student has attended MACC ADN program within the last two years, one of the references must be obtained from an ADN faculty member or the Dean of Health Sciences.
+(NOTE: The reference forms CAN NOT be hand delivered by the